How to Get more Views on LinkedIn in 2021

 Whether manual or automated, “likes only” pods only allow likes.

-In other words, no comments should be published (or are requested) following the sharing of a post in the pod.
+In other words, no comments would be published (or are requested) following the sharing of a post in the pod.

-For manual pods, the major advantage is time saving.
-No need to rack your brains to find a relevant comment for each post.
+For manual pods, the major advantage is time being saved.
+No need to rack your brain to think of an interesting comment that is of relevance for each post.

 For automated pods, the major advantage is control.
-Indeed, “liking” a post without knowing it is less engaging than commenting or sharing.
+“Liking” a post without knowing exactly what it is is less engaging than commenting on or sharing a post.
 First, the algorithm will highlight it less to your network.
 Then, you are not made to say anything in particular, unlike an automated comment.

 A like is much less engaging than a comment.
 We talk about a ratio of 5 to 10 depending on the network.
 It will therefore have 5 to 10 times less impact on the reach of publications.